As Parkinson’s disease (PD) progresses, it is common to experience changes in the spine, hands and feet.

 Medical therapies can help relieve the rigidity and muscle contractions that contribute to changes in posture.
 The approach to therapy very much depends on a person’s unique symptoms and overall health.
 Your doctor may advise:

-- Dopamine: the gold-standard medication for PD movement symptoms, carbidopa/levodopa (most often prescribed as Sinemet®).
+- A chemical messenger (neurotransmitter) that regulates movement and emotions.: the gold-standard medication for PD movement symptoms, A medication used together with levodopa to enhance its effects.
+When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./levodopa (most often prescribed as Sinemet®).
 If you do not already take dopamine, starting on this drug may improve symptoms like stooped posture and help prevent them from becoming permanent.
 If you already take dopamine, review your dose and medication schedule with your doctor to be sure it is working well.

 - Botulinum injections ( The brand name for botulinum toxin A, a neurotoxin that weakens muscles.
 In Parkinson’s it is sometimes used to decrease saliva production for people who have issues with drooling.®): these injections relax muscles that are flexed or having spasms.
 They are typically used in specific areas that are affected, such as the hands, feet and neck, but not in larger muscles involved in postural abnormalities of the trunk.